Vietnam.vn - Nền tảng quảng bá Việt Nam

 The test was carried out by the Deep Space Optical Communications (DSOC) system on the Psyche spacecraft, which is set to launch in October 2023 to explore a metallic asteroid called 16 Psyche.
 DSOC uses lasers to transmit data instead of traditional radio waves, which are slower and more susceptible to interference.

 More importantly, the test proves that DSOC technology can operate effectively in harsh space environments.
-Previously, in December 2023, DSOC achieved a peak data transmission rate of up to 267 Mbps when Psyche was 31 million kilometers from Earth .
+Previously, in December 2023, DSOC achieved a peak data transmission speed of up to 267 Mbps when Psyche was 31 million kilometers from Earth .

 The success of DSOC is a major step forward in developing the next generation of space communications technology.
 With greater speed and efficiency, the technology could help transmit high-resolution images, video and scientific data from spacecraft farther out in space.